Stocks end mixed after Fed notes progress on the economy

 There are also lingering concerns about whether inflation will continue to rise, depending on the economic recovery and supply chain problems that have made some goods more expensive.

+Beyond the Fed, investors continued to review the latest batch of quarterly earnings reports.

-Pfizer rose 3.7% after its profit and revenue surged on strong sales of its COVID-19 vaccine and other medicines.
-It also raised its sales and profit forecasts for the year.
-Boeing jumped 4.3% after the airplane maker reported a surprise quarterly profit, its first since 2019.
+Google’s parent company Alphabet was a standout, jumping 3.2% after reporting a profit surge last quarter.
+Pfizer also rose 3.2% after its profit and revenue surged on strong sales of its COVID-19 vaccine and other medicines.
+The drugmaker also raised its sales and profit forecasts for the year.
+Boeing jumped 4.2% after the airplane maker reported a surprise quarterly profit, its first since 2019.

 Solid earnings weren’t enough to lift stocks for other companies.
-McDonald’s fell 1.7%, despite reporting a surge in revenue and beating analysts’ forecasts as dining rooms reopened.
+McDonald’s fell 1.9%, despite reporting a surge in revenue and beating analysts’ forecasts as dining rooms reopened.
+Facebook rose 1.5%, but lost that gain and more in extended trading despite reporting after the market closed that its second-quarter earnings doubled thanks to a massive increase in advertising revenue.

 Investors will be focusing much of their attention on what companies are forecasting for the rest of the year.
 Those forecasts, along with a mix of economic reports on gross domestic product and personal income and spending, should give investors a clearer picture of the economic recovery's trajectory as they head into August, Bassuk said.